MisaOguraBH/CV/README.md

 + repeat the process to narrow down causes/solutions

 #### + Determined problem-solver
-Perseverance and patience, combined with logical thinking, make me a determined problem-solver.
+Perseverance and patience, combined with logical thinking, make me a determined problem-solver who never gives up, but also knows when to step back for a break.
+In fact, **Debugging** is my favourite bit in software development!

+Biomedical research often takes months to appreciate results.
+Also, due to the nature of the subject ( because no two life forms are exactly the same ), the data acquired is often ambiguous.
+Thanks to this, I have developed a great degree of patience and serendipity towards problems in general.

+The fast cycle of hypothesis testing in coding is such a satisfying process.
+I get to see the result of what I do straight away in black and white.
+And this is what I love about coding.

 #### + Adaptable communicator
 Having left Japan at the age of 21, I have naturally developed adaptability towards diverse situations and cultures.